 If neither you nor your lawyer shows up to your arraignment the consequences are very serious.
 The judge will issue a bench warrant for your arrest that could include hefty fines.

 If you missed your arraignment it is important you retain counsel right away.
 Your attorney can file a motion with the court to “quash” your bench warrant within a few days.

 Accused of a crime?
 Call us now …

-And to learn about the California arraignment process, go to our informational webpage on the California arraignment process.
+In California?
+Go to our informational webpage on the California arraignment process.